Part IA Practical registrations

 Students from the Psychological & Behavioural Sciences Tripos taking NST subjects will not be logged in the system but will receive details of the NST components of their course by email.

 What other information will students be told about?

 The timetable email has been simplified this year and will have less generic information on lab coats, calculators etc. It will include subject specific information where relevant.

 It is therefore important to check that students have received the 'Starting the First Year' leaflet which is distributed to Colleges and Directors of Studies and appears on the NST website.

 What if a student wants to change a subject or a practical slot once the allocations have been made?

 Students are asked to consult with their Directors of Studies before any changes are negotiated.
-Directors of Studies will be provided with relevant contact names for each subject.
-It is important that all subjects are kept informed of any changes including those that a student may no longer be taking.
+Directors of Studies will be provided with a web link to an editable webpage where they can see free practical slots and request changes.
+It is important that all subjects are kept informed of any changes – including those that a student may no longer be taking.
 Practical Coordinators try to be as accommodating as possible but it is possible that some practical slots will have reached capacity.

 You may find it helpful to look at the online timetable at: https://www.timetable.cam.ac.uk/